 And finally, another great way to simplify the holidays is by simplifying your holiday obligations.

 There is nothing wrong with choosing to slow down and do less over the holidays.
 In fact, choosing to do less during the holidays can often lead to a much more enjoyable, relaxed and stress-free holiday season for you and your whole family!

 Remind yourself often that every time you say yes to one thing, it means saying no to something else.
 Make sure your “yeses” are saved for the things that matter most to you.
 Not the things you feel obligated or guilted into attending.

 I hope these ideas help you to simplify and declutter before the holidays so you can enjoy a merrier, less stressful holiday season.

-A little prep work, decluttering and simplifying before the holidays can go a long way towards making the whole holiday season more enjoyable.
+A little prep work, decluttering and simplifying before the holidays can go a long way toward making the whole holiday season more enjoyable.

 What can you do to simplify and declutter before the holidays this year?
 Leave a comment below and let me know!